Pollokenedy/june-2025-coding-agent-report/README.md

 # June 2025 Coding Agent Report

+📄 **[Download the Full Report (PDF)](june-2025-coding-agents.pdf)** - Complete 61-page evaluation with detailed analysis

-Below is a summary of my discoveries, but if you want to dive into the full details [you can download the 61-page report here](https://www.turingpost.com/c/coding-agents-2025).
+Below is a summary of my discoveries, but if you want to dive into the full details [you can also read it on Turing Post](https://www.turingpost.com/c/coding-agents-2025).

 ## Overview